learn-co-curriculum/react-hooks-redux-action-creators/README.md

 # Structuring Actions

-Now an action is simply a plain javascript object that has a property of type.
+Now an action is simply a POJO that has a property of type.
 The reducer uses this type property to see what it should do.
 Here is an example of a valid action:

 ```javascript
 const increaseCount = { type: 'INCREASE_COUNT' }